 Unfortunately, piston rings do wear out, and there is little you can do to prevent this.
 However, if you replace them routinely before they wear, it can play a great part in preventing damage to the engine.

 The main cause of damage on the piston skirt is caused by rubble coming through the air filtering system.
 This can cause the piston rock within the cylinder to wear the skirt down, making the skirt thinner and weaker, which can eventually result in the piston breaking.

 3. Piston Snap

-If your car is starting to make rattling or knocking noises that still remain by the time the car has warmed up, this could mean that there is a large gap between the piston and the cylinder wall.
+If your car is starting to make a rattling or knocking noises that remains by the time the car has warmed up, this could mean that there is a large gap between the piston and the cylinder wall.

-To prevent piston damage and failure, ensure you are using the correct engine oil and the oil and filter are changed at the recommended intervals by the manufacturer.
-Furthermore, you should make sure the engine coolant is in good condition, you can check this by opening the radiator cap or you can take a look at the water in the coolant reservoir.
+To prevent piston damage and failure, whether that’s diesel piston rings or other specific engine piston parts, ensure you are using the correct engine oil and that the oil and filter are changed at the recommended intervals by the manufacturer.
+You should also make sure the engine coolant is in good condition, which you can check by opening the radiator cap, or you can take a look at the water in the coolant reservoir.

 It’s important to remember that diesel pistons are part of the overall engine and all diesel engines are different.
 Unfortunately, there’s no ‘one size fits all’ solution for anyone experiencing a diesel engine problem or an issue with their diesel rings.
 It’s also imperative to determine the cause of the problem and address this, before simply replacing damaged parts and re-assembling the engine.